-It’s the season for tax filing in the Philippines once again.
+It’s the season for filing annual income tax returns in the Philippines once again.
 You might have noticed all your accountant friends and family are in a state of disarray recently, and rightfully so.
 Most of us probably do not like filing their taxes, specifically their income tax returns, especially when finding out that additional taxes need to be paid.

 What is an Income Tax Return?